dotnet/csharplang/proposals/extensions.md

 ```

 ### Extension member lookup

+TODO2 won't this design lead to ambiguities when an extension and its base extension
+are both in scope?

 TL;DR: Given an underlying type, we'll search enclosing types and namespaces
 (and their imports) for compatible extensions and for each "layer" we'll do member lookups.